toniovi/extract-load-transform-visualize/README.md

 uv run python el.py 2023-09-20 2023-09-23 -elp # extract and load 3 days of data into the production database
 ```

-## Store the extracted data in local duckDB
+## Local mode: Store the extracted data in local duckDB
 > store-and-compute-with-duckdb

 You can choose to store the data in your Azure/Databricks Lakehouse (default mode), or to store the data locally in a DuckDB Local Warehouse.